 The main thing to remember is that whilst you do need to put some work into expanding your network, you shouldn’t try to force it.

 Let people get back to you in their own time and don’t take it to heart if you don’t click with absolutely everyone you meet - as with romantic relationships, sometimes it’s just not meant to be, but that shouldn’t put you off trying again!

 Interested in taking your HR career further?
-Find out more about our 100% online CIPD qualifications.
+Download your free CIPD course guide here.

 Ready to advance your HR career?

 Request your guide to getting CIPD qualified online with unlimited 1:1 tutor support and interest-free plans.